RenatoUtsch/Galaxies-Unbound-A-Stellar-Odyssey/README.md

 1. Download and install both GU (version 1.2) and KSRSS as it should.
 2. Replace KSRSSKopernicusSettings.cfg in GameData/KSRSS with the KSRSSKopernicusSettings.cfg file added inside the Optional/GU_KSRSS_Fix folder from the GU_Core download.
 3. Enjoy GU + KSRSS
+* Keep in mind you cannot have stock visuals (GU) or a homeswitch (GU) installed with KSRSS.